-Due to the continued deterioration of the business environment, increasing trade regulations and sanctions and Russia's imposition of an exit tax on divestments to facilitate exit from in-country operations, we assessed the fair value less cost to sell the business as of March 31, 2023 to be zero, resulting in a \$13.0 million pre-tax impairment expense recorded during the period.
+Due to the continued deterioration of the business environment, increasing trade regulations and sanctions and Russia's imposition of an exit tax on divestments to facilitate exit from in-country operations, we assessed the fair value less cost to sell the business as of March 31, 2023 to be zero, resulting in a \$13.0 million pre-tax impairment expense recorded during the three months ended March 31, 2023.
+There were no changes in the three month period ended June 30, 2023.